Borrowed Bites

 Don't be afraid to keep it low key!

 2. BYOP.
-Make sure that everyone knows to bring their own pumpkin, carving supplies, and candles.
+Make sure that everyone knows to bring their own pumpkin, pumpkin carving kit, and candles.

 3. Prep the carving areas before they get there.
 We do this outside the lawn.
-Over the years I have used flannel-backed tablecloths that can be reused, but dollar store plastic table cloths would work as well.
-Either option would work equally as well on a table.
+Over the years I have used flannel-backed tablecloths that can be reused, but dollar store plastic tablecloths would work as well.
+Either option, or craft paper, would work equally as well on a table.

 4. Make a kit of supplies people might need while carving.
-I have learned to have zip baggies (for the seeds), garbage bags, paper towels, candles, a lighter, and toothpicks on hand.
+I have learned to have zip baggies (for the pumpkin seeds), garbage bags (for pumpkin guts), paper towels, tea candle, a lighter, and toothpicks on hand.

 5. Serve a simple menu that is easily prepped ahead.
 See below. 👇🏻